01mf02/jaq/README.md

 The rules of jaq are:

-* The sum, difference, product, and remainder of two integers is integer.
+* The sum, difference, product, quotient, and remainder of two integers is integer.
-* The quotient of two integers is integer if the remainder of the integers is zero.
 * Any other operation between two numbers yields a float.

 Examples: